 My lights are tested in an integrating sphere designed to measure OTF lumens.
 This means you know exactly what you are getting.
 I test every Blue Label Alpha and Delta light for OTF lumens before I send it out and include the report with each flashlight.
 OTF lumens are typically 25%-35% lower than rated "emitter lumens" for any flashlight of any kind.
 It's just physics.

 (1) These lights are mass produced, typically in China.
 That makes them less expensive regardless of the quality.
-We make every Alpha and Delta in our shop in Mountain View, CA. If you want to spend the least amount of money, buy one of those.
-If you want to own a unique piece of craftsmanship, made by someone who cares, that makes it especially for you, buy one of ours.
+If you want to spend the least amount of money, buy one of those.
+We make every Alpha and Delta in our shop in Mountain View, CA. If you want to own a unique piece of craftsmanship, made by someone who cares and makes it especially for you, buy one of ours.

-(4) Many manufacturers inflate or lie about their lumen ratings to separate you from your hard earned money.
-I'm not a conspiracy theorist, it's true.
+(4) Many manufacturers inflate or falsely advertise their lumen rating.
 I recently saw an XML based light claiming 10,000 lumens.
 It's just not possible.
 Cree, the company that manufactures the XML, claims the maximum output for the LED at 1000 lumens.
 This is under ideal laboratory conditions AND represents the "emitter lumens."
 No flashlight in the world is actually going to produce that number "out the front" of the light because there are losses in electrical efficiency, heat efficiency, and optical efficiency.
 You certainly aren't going to get 10x the manufacturer's rated output.

 For me, good color rendition is incredibly important and one thing that sets our lights apart from many other name brand flashlights and virtually all off-brand lights.
 The flashlight world is shifting away from maximum lumens towards better CRI, and we are the company that has led the way.